OLL School History

 The First Street school building served the religious education needs of Slidell, and it was fully staffed by 1932.
 The Benedictine sisters of St. Leo, Florida, became the first permanent teachers of Our Lady of Lourdes School.
 A convent building was built next to the school to house this Benedictine community.

 In 1951, the Florida Benedictine sisters were replaced by Benedictine sisters from Covington, and they served the school’s teaching needs for the next 15 years.
-In 1979, the Teresian sisters, also based in Covington, sent several sisters to teach in the school, until this number dwindled to just one, Sr. Dolores Espinosa, STJ, who retired from fulltime teaching in 2010.
-As is the case with many Catholic schools, the decrease in the number of people in the religious life caused a sharp decline in the number of religious who served as teachers.
+In 1979, the Teresian sisters, also based in Covington, sent several sisters to teach in the school, until this number dwindled to just one, Sr. Dolores Espinosa, STJ, who retired from full-time teaching in 2010.

 The school enjoyed many prosperous years in the 1960s and ’70s.
 Enrollment was at 719 in 1962, for grades kindergarten to 9th.
-However, the decline in the oil industry in the 1980s caused a decline in enrollment to approximately 400 students.
-A steady increase in enrollment began again in the late 1990s.
-In 2003, the enrollment was perhaps its highest ever, at 603 students for Pre-K to 8th grade.
+However, the decline in the oil industry in the 1980s saw a corresponding decline in enrollment to approximately 400 students.
+A steady increase in enrollment began again in the late 1990s/early 2000s with enrollment reaching 603 students in Pre-K through 8th Grade.

 On August 29, 2005, the Category Five Hurricane Katrina roared through Slidell and the New Orleans area, bringing flood waters up to 8 feet in south Slidell, including the campuses of Our Lady of Lourdes, Salmen High School, as well as the Westchester neighborhood.
 A wind event tore off the “A” shaped-roof of the church and deposited the roof into the parking lot.
 The Sunday immediately after the storm, and for several Sundays thereafter, Father Adrian Hall held Mass on a folding table outside the destroyed church, in the midst of a battered but not destroyed parish congregation, until Mass could be held inside the damaged school cafeteria.